min2ha/ukwa-site/content/target/43761/index.en.md

   "start_date": "2016-06-23T10:00:00Z"
 }

-# the many-headed monster: the history of 'the unruly sort of clowns' and other early modern peculiarities

 The many-headed monster is a collaborative effort focusing on English society and culture in the early modern period, very broadly conceived.
 Includes 'History from below' and 'Voices of the people' online symposia.